datatrail-jhu/05_R/manuscript/07_functions.md

 Specifically, imagine you need to convert Celsius degree to Fahrenheit.
 You want to know what 0, 20, and 100 degrees Celsius are in Fahrenheit.
 We can write a function to accomplish this!

-If you were to Google how to convert Celsius to Fahrenheit, you'd find that the conversion formula is: T(°F) =  (9/5) * T(°C)  + 32.
+If you were to Google how to convert Celsius to Fahrenheit, you'd find that the conversion formula is: T(F) =  (9/5) * T(C)  + 32.
 So to calculate what 0, 20, and 100 degree Celsius are you can do the calculation above for each temperature by hand.
 You could take zero degrees celsius, multiply it by (9/5) and then add 32 to it.
-Then, you could repeat this for 20°C and then again for 100°C. The more temperatures you need to convert, the longer this will take you.
+Then, you could repeat this for 20 C and then again for 100 C. The more temperatures you need to convert, the longer this will take you.
 But, as you're repeating a task (a calculation) multiple times and just changing the input for each calculation, it is the perfect time to write a function.
 Instead of doing something over and over by hand (or by copy and pasting code), you can just write a function in R to do the work for you!

 Take for example this function: